AFNetworking/AFNetworking/README.md

 `AFNetworkReachabilityManager` monitors the reachability of domains, and addresses for both WWAN and WiFi network interfaces.

-* Do not use Reachability to determine if an original request should be sent.
-You should try to send it.
+* Do not use Reachability to determine if the original request should be sent.
+	* You should try to send it.
 * You can use Reachability to determine when a request should be automatically retried.
-Although it may still fail, a Reachability notification that the connectivity is available is a good time to retry something.
+	* Although it may still fail, a Reachability notification that the connectivity is available is a good time to retry something.
 * Network reachability is a useful tool for determining why a request might have failed.
-After a network request has failed, telling the user they're offline is better than giving them a more technical but accurate error, such as "request timed out."
+	* After a network request has failed, telling the user they're offline is better than giving them a more technical but accurate error, such as "request timed out."

 #### Shared Network Reachability